mircealungu/Zeeguu-Core/README.md

 To be able to do anything meaningful with the Zeeguu-Core you must set the environment variable `ZEEGUU_CORE_CONFIG` to the path of a file which contains the info that's declared in `testing_default.cfg`.

-Only if you have defined the previous envvar can you start working with zeeguu model elements by importing `zeeguu.model`.
+Only then can you start working with zeeguu model elements by importing `zeeguu.model`.